If you are looking for an epic canal bike ride in France, then these 10 ideas from Richard Peace might provide the inspiration you need.

 Major settlements: Toulouse, Castelsarrasin, Moissac, Valence, Agen, Tonneins, Marmande,

-Linking routes: At Ponts Jumeaux in Toulouse you can head east along the Canal du Midi (see above).
+Linking routes: At Ponts Jumeaux in Toulouse you can head east along the Canal du Midi (see above) and the Roger Lapebie Bordeaux-Sauveterre path.
+The route also crosses with the Euro Velo 3 Pilgrim's route and can also be combined with the Gironde departmental bike route.

 * Toulouse – as above in Canal du Midi.